openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 The Automatic Device Selection mode, or AUTO for short, uses a "virtual" or a "proxy" device, which does not bind to a specific type of hardware, but rather selects the processing unit for inference automatically.
-It detects available devices, picks the one best-suited for the task, and configures its optimization settings.
+It detects available devices, picks one, best-suited for the task, and configures its optimization settings.
 This way, you can write the application once and deploy it anywhere.

-The selection also depends on your performance requirements, defined by the “hints” configuration API, as well as device priority list limitations, if you choose to exclude some hardware from the process.
+The selection also depends on your performance requirements, defined by the "hints" configuration API, as well as device priority list limitations, if you choose to exclude some hardware from the process.

 The logic behind the choice is as follows: